 Building on this work, we posit that gene-regulatory networks can be used to model dispersal plasticity.

-Using this bottom-up approach, we here seek to understand whether processes at the molecular level, particularly, gene-regulationgene regulation, yield a similar plastic response to the phenotypically theoretically predicted optimal reaction norm (Poethke and Hovestadt, 2002) in the case of density-dependent dispersal.
+Using this bottom-up approach, we here seek to understand whether processes at the molecular level, particularly gene regulation, yield a similar plastic response to the theoretically predicted optimal reaction norm (Poethke and Hovestadt, 2002) in the case of density-dependent dispersal.
 Hence, we develop an individual-based metapopulation model, in which dispersal can evolve to be plastic to local population density.
-We represent the genetic architecture of density-dependent dispersal using a GRN, that takes as an input the local population density, regulatory genes process this input and finally output a continuous dispersal probability trait.
+We represent the genetic architecture of density-dependent dispersal using a GRN that takes as an input the local population density, regulatory genes process this input and finally output a continuous dispersal probability trait.
 We compare the GRN model to the theoretically expected reaction norm (RN) shape proposed by Poethke and Hovestadt (2002).
-Finally, we also investigate whether such a match to theoretical expectations holds if dispersal can additionally be sex-biased (Li and Kokko, 2019), that is, plastic to an organism's internal state.
+Finally, we also investigate whether such a match to theoretical expectations holds if dispersal can additionally be sex-biased (Li and Kokko, 2019).